 Colonial Williamsburg Tour

 Colonial Williamsburg sprawls over 301 acres – you’ll see authentic 18th-century structures and hundreds of stately homes, charming shops and public outbuildings that have been meticulously reconstructed on their original foundations.
-Centuries fall away as affable character guides lead your student travel group thru garden gates, quiet court yards, and shadowy doorways; can you hear the rattle of wagon wheels on cobblestone or the contented cluck of a Colonial hen?
-Do you smell the coal smoke and start, just a bit, as blacksmith’s hammer meets cast anvil, forging a shoe for a patriot’s faithful steed?
+Centuries fall away as affable character guides lead your student travel group thru garden gates, quiet courtyards, and shadowy doorways; can you hear the rattle of wagon wheels on cobblestone or the contented cluck of a Colonial hen?
+Do you smell the coal smoke and start, just a bit, a blacksmith’s hammer meets cast anvil, forging a shoe for a patriot’s faithful steed?
 This tour of Colonial Williamsburg is a fantastic way to kick off your student group’s amazing 3-day educational excursion!

 The Original Ghosts of Williamsburg Tour

 The family-friendly Original Ghosts of Williamsburg Candlelight Tour has been treating guests to their special brand of delightfully frightening evening entertainment for nigh onto a quarter century!
 The tour company bases their popular evening outings on acclaimed author L.B.
-Taylor’s “The Ghosts of Williamsburg”; expert story tellers neatly weave nearly a dozen of his exclusive tales into the fabric of a perfectly spooky-yet-informative stroll through the darkened streets of Colonial Williamsburg.
+Taylor’s “The Ghosts of Williamsburg”; expert storytellers neatly weave nearly a dozen of his exclusive tales into the fabric of a perfectly spooky-yet-informative stroll through the darkened streets of Colonial Williamsburg.
 P.S.: Don’t forget your cameras!

 Library of Congress

 The Library of Congress is the world’s largest library containing more than 128 million items including books, manuscripts, films, photographs, sheet music, and maps.
 As part of the legislative branch of government, the Library houses several internal divisions, including the Office of the Librarian, U.S. Copyright Office, Law Library of Congress, Library Services, and the Office of Strategic Initiatives.
-Visitors flock year-round to partake of its wonderful exhibitions, interactive displays, concerts, films, lectures and special events.
+Visitors flock year-round to partake of its wonderful exhibitions, interactive displays, concerts, films, lectures, and special events.

 Capitol Hill Tour